AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

 OSS returns the information that is returned by the application server to the user.

-An example of the returned response is as follows:
+The following example shows a returned response:

 ```
 HTTP/1.1 200 OK